• Skip to main content

 • ×

-Pinterest pin showing Southern Fried Potatoes in a cast-iron skillet.
+Pinterest pin with a picture of fried potatoes and onions in a cast-iron skillet.

-Like my Air Fryer Hasselback Potatoes, these skillet-fried potatoes are easy to prepare, rich and satisfying, loaded with flavor, and sure to become the star of any meal!
+Like my Hasselback Potatoes, Parmesan Smashed Potatoes, and Twice Baked Potatoes, these skillet potatoes and onions are the best; they are easy to prepare, rich and satisfying, loaded with flavor, and sure to become the star of any meal!

 A cast-iron pan with fried potatoes topped with bacon and parsley.

-Depending on what part of the country you grew up in, you might also know this old-fashioned, from scratch, fried potato recipe as country fried potatoes, fried potatoes and onions, American fried potatoes, or simply as pan-fried or skillet potatoes.
+Depending on what part of the country you grew up in, you might also know this old-fashioned, from scratch, fried potatoes and onions recipe as country fried potatoes, breakfast potatoes, American fried potatoes, cast-iron potatoes, pan-fried potatoes, or simply as skillet potatoes.

-Whether you are cooking for two or a crowd, the aroma wafting through your house while these cast iron skillet potatoes cook is enough to wake all the sleepy heads in your home and bring them smiling to the table.
+Whether you are cooking for two or a crowd, the aroma wafting through your house while these fried potatoes and onions cook is enough to wake all the sleepy heads in your home and bring them to the table smiling.

 Why you will love this recipe: